-The 2013 Cadillac SRX distinguishes itself among luxury crossover SUVs with many standard features, including an infotainment system, Bose stereo and dual USB ports, which are optional on some of its classmates.
+The 2013 Cadillac SRX distinguishes itself among luxury crossover SUVs with many standard features, including an infotainment system, a Bose stereo and dual USB ports, which are optional in some of its classmates.
 A lot of reviewers are impressed with the SRX’s versatile cargo area, which is large and has a lot of storage options.
 Test drivers say the main downside to the SRX’s cabin is that overall visibility is poor and that the rear seats don’t have a lot of headroom for adults.

 - "Some new interior color combinations lend an airy vibe and the high-quality look and feel of the SRX's interior trim is highlighted by generally good fit and finish." -- Edmunds

 - "SRX features a tasteful blend of wood and metal-look trim.
 Padding on the doors is a bit thin, but all of the surfaces, even those made from hard plastic, look very classy." -- Consumer Guide

 Cadillac SRX Pictures

 The 2013 SRX has power-adjustable front seats.
 Heated front and rear seats are optional in higher trims.
 The SRX seats five people in two rows.
 According to the automotive press, the SRX’s front seats have good head- and legroom.
 One reviewer mentions that the thick front and rear roof pillars obstruct corner visibility and the small rear window makes it hard to see out of the back.
 When the SRX is equipped with the sunroof, which is standard on all but the base trim, one test driver complains that headroom is limited for adults.

 - "Plenty of headroom and legroom for taller folks.
 Seats are firm but comfortable. ...
 Thick roof pillars obscure visibility to most angles, and the small rear window restricts the view straight aft." -- Consumer Guide